Somalia faces presidential election under threat of attack

-MOGADISHU, Somalia (AP) — Somalia faces a groundbreaking presidential election Wednesday amid a security lockdown that has closed the capital’s international airport and cleared major streets.
+MOGADISHU, Somalia (AP) — Somalia holds a groundbreaking presidential election Wednesday amid a security lockdown that has closed the capital’s international airport and cleared major streets.

-Fears of attacks by extremist group al-Shabab have limited the election to the country’s legislators, who will vote at a heavily guarded former air force base in the capital, Mogadishu.
+Fears of attacks by Islamic extremist group al-Shabab have limited the election to the country’s legislators, who will vote at a heavily guarded former air force base in the capital, Mogadishu.
 Rounds of voting are expected to narrow down the 22 candidates to a winner.

 This Horn of Africa nation is trying to put together its first fully functioning central government in a quarter-century.
-Years of warlord-led conflict and al-Shabab attacks, along with famine, left the country of about 12 million people largely shattered.
+Years of warlord-led conflict and al-Shabab attacks, along with famine, have left this country of about 12 million people largely shattered.

-While the international community pushed Somalia to hold the election as a symbol of recovery, the vote has been marred by reports of widespread corruption.
+Somalia’s instability landed it among the seven Muslim-majority countries affected by President Donald Trump’s executive order on immigration, even though its government has been an increasingly important partner for the U.S. military on counterterrorism efforts.

 Most Read Stories